 Because I’m in her house and see them all the time (different from a client’s home) one day I said to her, I like the faucet downstairs so much better than the one in your master.
 And she said, ‘I agree, I wish they were both the same‘.

 And right that second, ladies and gentleman, I had an epiphany.
 And that is this:

 I once arrived at a luxurious penthouse apartment for a consultation.
 There was four bathrooms and they all had identical finishes and fixtures.
-The same stunning marble, throughout.
-And I thought, 'What a great idea.'
+The same stunning marble, throughout each bathroom.
+And I thought, ‘What a great idea.’

-The only thing I changed was the lighting and wall colour in my three dated bathrooms (okay I also replaced the mirror in the powder room).
-I'm going to renovate them next summer so unless I run out of projects in the rest of the house, I'm not touching them except to decorate them.
+So, the only thing I changed was the lighting and wall colour in my three dated bathrooms.
+I’m going to renovate them soon so I’m not touching them except to decorate them.

-When I finally found a bar light I liked AND would also work in my 80's dated bathrooms, I just installed the same light fixure in all three.
+When I finally found a bar light I liked AND would also not stand out as being brand new (vs. old everything else) in my 80s dated bathrooms, I just installed the same light fixure in all three.
 A four bar light fixture (above) for the two big bathrooms and two bar light in the powder room (below).

 Photo by Maria Killam